Questions? Contact the ID Standards team for more information.

 - graduation announcements and party invitations for students graduating from the University of Michigan

 Vendors may require a letter stating that the use of the mark was approved by the university.
 Please contact us at ID Standards@umich.edu to request one.

 Other requests are determined on a case-by-case basis.
 Email the ID Standards team for more information.

 Use of the U-M marks by individual students is prohibited except for a few specified cases:

-Current students and recent graduates may use the marks on posters for presentations and conferences, as long as the work being presented was conducted at U-M. Students may also order templated, pre-designed business cards produced by U-M Printing Services or any Ann Arbor FedEx/Kinko’s locations.
+Current students and recent graduates may use the marks on posters or PowerPoint slides for presentations and conferences, as long as the work being presented was conducted at U-M. Students may also order templated, pre-designed business cards produced by U-M Printing Services or any Ann Arbor FedEx/Kinko’s locations.
 Students may not create their own business cards, nor may they use the logo in their email signatures.

 Students may also not use the marks on resumes, cover letters or apparel.

 Sponsored student organizations (SSOs) may use the Block M and/or the sponsoring unit’s logo signature.
 SSOs may also design their own graphical marks, but those cannot include the Block M or any other U-M registered trademarks.

 Voluntary student organizations (VSOs) may not use university trademarks or logos.
 For more information, contact the Center for Campus Involvement at 734-763-5900 or email email@example.com, or read more about student org policies and copyright and trademarks on the CCI website.